GaloisInc/swanky/README.md

 * `cargo test`: run the tests
 * `cargo bench`: run the benchmarks

-# using fancy garbling in your project
+# using it in your project
 To use fancy-garbling in your project, add the following line to the `[dependencies]` entry in `Cargo.toml`:

 ```